Conquering Diseases Services for Researchers

-The Conquering Diseases BioRepository is a research core available to UMass researchers through the University of Massachusetts Center for Clinical and Translational Science (UMCCTS).
+The Conquering Diseases program is a research core available to UMass researchers through the University of Massachusetts Center for Clinical and Translational Science (UMCCTS).

-- The Conquering Diseases Program also recruits volunteers who are interested in participating in studies.
+- The Conquering Diseases Program recruits volunteers who are einterested in participating in studies.

-- We require an IRB approval/docket number from the researcher in order to access the volunteers in our database.
+- We require IRB approval and a docket number from the researcher in order to access the volunteers in our database.

-Conquering Diseases staff can help you recruit volunteers for your studies with the following services:
+Conquering Diseases staff can help recruit volunteers for your studies with the following services:

 - Display your IRB approved literature for studies in the Conquering Diseases Suite.

 - The Biorepository arm of the Conquering Diseases Program collects blood samples from patients who sign a consent form.
 The de-identified samples are broken down into their components and frozen for future use by researchers.

 - Researchers are given access to a database called MiCARD.
 Using this database, researches can search for patients who fit their unique criteria.
 Once they identify the samples they would like, the researchers petition Conquering Diseases for the samples.
 The samples are then released to the researchers for their use.